NEVADA SOIL ECOLOGY LAB

 Ashley Cale

-Ashley received her BS in Forest Management and Ecology in 2018 from UNR.
+Ashley earned her BS in Forest Management and Ecology in 2018 from UNR.
 A strong background in agriculture led to her interest in soil and environmental science.
 Her research explores how different forest management treatments influence soil processes.
 When she’s not wandering around forests, Ashley enjoys spending time with her dogs, longboarding and exploring Northern Nevada.

 Graduates